hovinhthinh/RuLES/README.md

 - Each line of the next _r_ lines stores the string value of one relation of the KG, from _0<sup>th</sup>_ relation to _(r-1)<sup>th</sup>_ relation.

 __Step 2:__
 Train the custom embedding model on the given KG.
-In this step, we can reuse the implementation of the embedding model in any language.
+In this step, we can reuse existing implementations of the embedding model in any language.

 __Step 3:__
 Create a class extending the abstract class `de.mpii.embedding.EmbeddingClient` that will work as a bridge between our mining system and the pre-trained embedding model.
 This class must implement the following methods: